-Jesus is God's provision for you to live as He created you to live-in peace and freedom and joy-great joy-not the artificial Christmas cheer that fades after the season's over, but a deep, abiding joy that comes from knowing Him and from being connected to Him.
+Jesus is God's provision for you to live as He created you to live-in peace and freedom and joy...great joy.
+Not the artificial Christmas cheer that fades after the season is over, but a deep, abiding joy that comes from knowing Him and from being in a deep, intimate relationship with Him.

-And He can do these things for you because of what happened two thousand years ago, and because of where Jesus is today, at the God the Father's right hand, where He has been given all authority and all power and all dominion, both now and forever more.
+And He can do these things for you because of what happened two thousand years ago, and because of where Jesus is today, at God the Father's right hand, where He has been given all authority and all power and all dominion, both now and forever more.

-The only question is: Have you received him?
+The only question is: Have you received Him?
 The story is not complete until you do.
-Receiving Him simply means that you believe that He is who He said He was, Messiah, Son of the living God.
-That He died on the cross for your sins and that He rose from dead three days later.
-It means that you let Him take control of your life and trust Him to forgive your sins and make you righteous and acceptable in the sight of God.
+Receiving Him simply means you believe that He is who He said He was, Messiah, Son of the living God.
+That He died on the cross for your sins and then rose from the dead three days later.
+It means that you trust Him to forgive your sins and make you righteous and acceptable in the sight of God.
+And it means that you let Him sit in the driver's seat of your life.

 Receive Him.
 He's the Son of God!
 Put your trust in Him.
 He died for your sins!
 Praise Him.
-He rose from the dead and now sits at the right hand of his Father in heaven.
+He rose from the dead and now sits at the right hand of His Father in heaven.
 Embrace Him.
-He loves you with an everlasting love!
+He loves you with an everlasting, unconditional love!